Supreme Court of Canada decision on the Issue of Aboriginal consultation

-The CNSC welcomes this decision, which clarifies the role of a statutory body to consider questions of whether a duty to consult arises, whether a duty has been discharged in a particular situation and the extent to which a statutory body is capable of dealing with any particular potential adverse impacts that could arise from a decision.
+The Canadian Nuclear Safety Commission (CNSC) welcomes this decision, which clarifies the role of a statutory body to consider questions of whether a duty to consult arises, whether a duty has been discharged in a particular situation and the extent to which a statutory body is capable of dealing with any particular potential adverse impacts that could arise from a decision.

-The case involves a decision of the British Columbia Utilities Commission (“the Commission”) by which it decided that a 2007 contract for the sale of excess power from a dam to BC Hydro did not engage a duty to consult under the constitution.
-In the 1950s, the BC government had authorized the building of the dam, which altered the flow of the Nechako River, without consulting the Carrier Sekani Tribal Council (CSTC), who assert aboriginal rights in the area.
-Now, under its authority, the Commission had to determine whether the sale was in the public interest.
-Whereas the Commission found that it had the power to consider the adequacy of consultation with Aboriginal groups, it concluded that no duty to consult arose respecting the 2007 contract, because it would not adversely affect any Aboriginal interest.
-The BC Court of Appeal reversed the Commission’s decision, and the matter was appealed to the Supreme Court.
+The case involves a decision of the British Columbia Utilities Commission (the "utilities commission") by which it decided that a 2007 contract for the sale of excess power from a dam to BC Hydro did not engage a duty to consult under the constitution.
+In the 1950s, the BC government had authorized the building of the dam, which altered the flow of the Nechako River, without consulting the Carrier Sekani Tribal Council (CSTC), which assert aboriginal rights in the area.
+Now, under its authority, the utilities commission had to determine whether the sale was in the public interest.
+Whereas the utilities commission found that it had the power to consider the adequacy of consultation with Aboriginal groups, it concluded that no duty to consult arose respecting the 2007 contract, because it would not adversely affect any Aboriginal interest.
+The BC Court of Appeal reversed the utilities commission's decision and the matter was appealed to the Supreme Court.

 On the role of a statutory commission, the Court confirmed that a commission's duty to consider consultation, its scope and its adequacy, depends on the statutory mandate of the commission.
 The Court provided the clarification that consultation is a complex constitutional process, such that a commission engaging in consultation must possess the remedial powers necessary to do what it is asked to do in connection with the consultation.